 If you’re like Paul at the Green Fingered Blog, having a “senior moment” when sowing your peas or beans in modules can make you forget where you’ve sown and where you haven’t.
 His solution is to: “Fill them all with compost, make a hole in each and drop a seed in each.
 But don’t cover any of them over until you’ve sown a seed in every hole.”

 Growing carrots this year?
-Claire from Sowing at the Stoop says:
+Lee from the popular YouTube channel My Project Diaries says:

 And don’t forget to stagger your sowing so you don’t get a glut come harvest time – Belinda at Plot 7 Marsh Lane swears by it: “Succession growing spreads the harvest.”
 Still, if you do have an overabundance of fruit and veg, sharing it is a great way to get to know your neighbours.